aayushmau5/aayushmau5.github.io/content/posts/visitor-pattern.md

 // similar classes for Mercedes and Bugatti car as well
 ```

-But as we saw above, this is a tedious task(imagine going through every class and adding a new method in them _especially_ if those classes are in different files), etc.
+But as we saw above, this is a tedious task(imagine going through every class and adding a new method in them _especially_ if those classes are in different files) & not recommended for a bunch of reasons.

-Therefore, we will use the Visitor Pattern so that adding new methods will be an easy task and won't violate a bunch of principles.
+Therefore, we will use the Visitor Pattern instead.

 #### The Visitor Pattern way